Owen-Morgan825/code-editor/README.md

 ## Why this exists

-Chrome Apps are being depreciated, and the text editor I've been using since 2022 is a Chrome App.
+Chrome Apps are being depreciated, and the text editor I've been using since 2022 (because my Chromebook doesn't have enough storage space to download VS Code and I can't upgrade my computer) is a Chrome App.
 It's too integrated with the ```chrome``` API avalable to Chromium browser extensions to easily make it work without, so I built this to replace it.